 The FIVE STEPS OF WRITING A WILL with A.R.K.

 Step 1: Contact us by phone or email to make an appointment.
-Our clients generally like to be seen in the comfort of their own home.
-We will happily visit you to take your Will instructions.
-Daytime and evening appointments are available.
-If you prefer, an office-based service is available for daytime appointments.
+These days we find that people often prefer the convenience of a telephone or video appointment, but if that wouldn’t work for you we will happily visit you at home to take your Will instructions.
+Daytime and evening appointments are available (remote appointments only in the evening).
 Your Will writing appointment will last for around one hour.